sij-ai/citis/README.md

 ## Admin Interface

-Citis includes a comprehensive Django admin interface for system administration and data management.
+cit.is includes a comprehensive Django admin interface for system administration and data management.
 The admin panel provides powerful tools for managing all aspects of the application.

 ### Accessing the Admin Interface